caoer/FXModelValidation/Validating Input.md

 ];
 ```

-There is also a short version that you can use in case when only FXModelValidatorAttributes and FXModelValidatorType will be used:
+There is also a short version that you can use in case when only TMPModelValidatorAttributes and TMPModelValidatorType will be used:
 ```object-c
 @[
 	@[ @[@"attribute1", @"attribute2", ...], @"validator" ],